La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Here, the first unfilled place is the second place of **prami**, thus it takes the value **mi** (_I_).

-It is also possible by using the pronoun **ce'u** to explicitly mark a place that has to be applied to some outer noun:
+It is also possible by using the pronoun **ce'u** to explicitly mark a place that has to be applied to some outer argument:

 > **mi troci le ka do prami ce'u**
 > _I try to be loved by you._